 Although it may seem at first glance that the current coronavirus crisis has put a stop to coworking centers and serviced offices, the reality is different.
-Their operators reacted very quickly to the onset of a pandemic and strengthened their hygiene precautions.
+Few changes to overcome the crises: Their operators reacted very quickly to the onset of a pandemic and strengthened their hygiene precautions.
 Also they allowed clients to use secluded offices for free, even if they only have membership in shared spaces.
 It has become clear how flexible offices are important - not only in financial terms, but also as part of corporate policy or the possibility of spreading risks.
 A survey of real estate consulting company CBRE among 36 domestic operators of flexible office centers (from small operators to large coworking chains) showed that 63% of them believe that the current crisis will not critically affect them in any way, 26% have further strengthened cooperation with their clients and 4% even expect demand for flexible offices to grow.
 In the future, companies will require even more flexibility in the length of leases and the size of the offices used, in order to be able to adapt quickly to further uncertainties and potential crises.

 A total of 34 of the 36 operators surveyed currently have the centers open and intensify their hygiene precautions.
 Thorough disinfection of the premises takes place every day.
 The operator Regus for example performs deep disinfection at night in all of its facilities and continuously cleans exposed areas during the day.
 Clients who have membership in a coworking shared space have moved to smaller offices for free.
 The receptionists, like all members, are required to wear a mask.
 Although coworkings are located in buildings with good air conditioning, some operators have also provided special air purifiers that capture pathogens.
 Also other precautions have been introduced.
 For example, in Cowo Brno, only two people with a mask can sit together in one office.
 In Scott & Weber and Flexi Office centres, in addition to increased hygiene, care is taken to maintain a distance of two meters.
 The other two centers from our survey limited client visits. comments Lenka Hrudíková, Coworking and Flexible Office Specialist společnosti CBRE.